-Watch the 2021 recorded celebrations below.
+Watch the recorded ceremony.

 On behalf of the faculty and staff of The George Washington University’s School of Engineering and Applied Science (SEAS), I congratulate you on your well-earned academic achievement.

 I hope you are as proud of your accomplishment as we—your professors, advisors, and mentors—are.
 We have watched you learn, grow, broaden your perspectives, and deepen your understanding of engineering and computer science and of the critical roles they play in our increasingly technology-driven world.
 We are particularly excited to celebrate you and your accomplishments in person this year, together with your family and friends.
 It took hard work and perseverance for you to be here today, and I hope you look back on your time at SEAS with fondness and appreciation.